 TIP # 5: Go with an appetite and be sure to try the traditional Colombian foods.
-Some of the best menu items for sale include the lechona (roasted pork), tamal (dough steamed in a corn husk or banana leaf), arepa de huevo (egg-stuffed corn cakes) and postres (desserts).
-The bandeja paisa is also delicious and consists of beans, pork, rice, sausage, egg and various other ingredients.
+Some of the best menu items for sale when we went last year included the lechona (roasted pork), tamal (dough steamed in a corn husk or banana leaf), arepa de huevo (egg-stuffed corn cakes) and postres (desserts).
+The bandeja paisa was also delicious and consists of beans, pork, rice, sausage, egg and various other ingredients.

 TIP # 6: In addition to the food, go for the music.
 The bands are typically excellent (and authentically Latin).

-For more information about the Fiesta de las Velitas event check out the Colombian Community of BC‘s Facebook page (although the information will likely be in Spanish).
+For more information about the Fiesta de las Velitas event check out the Colombian Community of BC‘s Facebook page for the event (although the information will likely be in Spanish).